 Don’t spam.
 Some people post their listing in every Facebook group they can, regardless of whether the group has any relation to what is being offered.
 At best your wasting your time.
 At worst, you may get some negative comments that might influence prospective buyers.

 It’s better to accurately describe the condition of the car and mention any significant faults or damage.
 I’m not suggesting you write down every fault.
-People expect a few minor problems with a used car, but mention the deal breakers, like mechanical faults and any visual issues like significant dents or paint damage.
+People expect a few minor problems with a used car but mention the deal breakers, like significant mechanical faults or accident damage.

 Some people leave out the car’s mileage if it’s higher than average because they don’t want to scare off potential buyers.
 They are going to find out anyway.
 Sure, if your car has high mileage but has been exceptionally well cared for then write about all the good things before you mention mileage, but don’t bother hiding the facts.

 Conversely, write about your car’s good points (hopefully it has some).
 If you have spare keys mention how many keys it comes with.
 Same with any owner’s manuals and documented service history.
 If you’re the first owner mention that too.

 A good, detailed description gives people the impression that you are a caring owner, which can make a difference to many buyers.

 1. Present wellI see so many advertisements where people put little to no effort into presenting their car at its’ best.

 Before you take photos take out all rubbish, ornaments hanging from mirrors, phone chargers and any personal possessions you have on show.
 That includes cigarette papers that I saw in one recent listing, or even a dog sitting in the car that I saw in another.

 If buyers see photos of a car that looks like it’s been trashed they will move on to the next one.